openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This specification defines the following new authorization request parameters in addition to [@!OpenID.Core]:

 * `client_metadata`: OPTIONAL.
-This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in {#rp-registration-parameter}.
+This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in (#rp-registration-parameter).
 It MUST not be present if the RP uses OpenID Federation 1.0 Automatic Registration to pass its metadata.
 * `client_metadata_uri`: OPTIONAL.
-This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in {#rp-registration-parameter}.
+This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in (#rp-registration-parameter).
 It MUST not be present if the RP uses OpenID Federation 1.0 Automatic Registration to pass its metadata.
 * `id_token_type`: OPTIONAL.
 Space-separated string that specifies the types of ID Token the RP wants to obtain, with the values appearing in order of preference.
 The allowed individual values are `subject_signed_id_token` and `attester_signed_id_token` (see (#dynamic-siop-metadata)).
 The default value is `attester_signed_id_token`.
 The RP determines the type if ID Token returned based on the comparison of the `iss` and `sub` claims values (see(see (#siop-id-token-validation)).
 In order to preserve compatibility with existing OpenID Connect deployments, the OP MAY return an ID Token that does not fulfill the requirements as expressed in this parameter.
 So the RP SHOULD be prepared to reliably handle such an outcome.

 This specification allows RPs to sent authorization request parameters by using "request by value" and "request by reference" as defined in [@!RFC9101] through the request parameters `request` or `request_uri`.